giopunt/verified-views-poc/episodes/verified-views-ep-4-danielle-peazer.md

 image: /assets/episode-4-min.png
 description: >-
   Danielle Peazer tells us how she went from professional dancer to online fitness guru, with a following of over 5 million in her back pocket.
+Find Danielle on Instagram at: https://www.instagram.com/daniellepeazer/.
+To find out more about the work we do at Connects, visit us at www.seenconnects.com.
 ---